wecodemore/wpstarter/docs/03-WordPress-Integration.md

 If the environment-specific PHP file is found it is just included.
 This allows for advanced per-environment settings, e.g. force the enabled status of plugins based on environments and so on.

-To make such advanced configuration that involves WordPress, the `{$environment}.php` file needs to add WordPress hooks, and that *normally* would be not doable from `wp-config.php`, because WordPress hooks functions are not loaded yet, but WP Starter allows that by early loading `plugin.php` (something that can be done with no issue in recent versions of WordPress).
+To make such an advanced configuration that involves WordPress, the `{$environment}.php` file needs to add WordPress hooks, and that *normally* would be not doable from `wp-config.php`, because WordPress hooks functions are not loaded yet, but WP Starter allows that by early loading `plugin.php` (something that can be done with no issue in recent versions of WordPress).
 More on this below.

 ##### Default environments

+If  **`WP_ENVIRONMENT_TYPE`**  variable is set to one of:

+- `"local"`
+- `"development"`
+- `"staging"`
+- `"production"`

-If **`WP_ENV`** variable is set to one of: `"local"`, `"development"`, `"staging"`, `"production"`, WP Starter will setup WordPress debug-related PHP constants accordingly.
+WP Starter will setup WordPress debug-related PHP constants accordingly.

-The code that does it looks like this:
+The code that does that looks like this:

 ```php
 switch ($environment) {